jcmunav63/leaderboard_app/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🔭 Future Features <a name="future-features"></a>
-The Awesome Books website will offer the following features:
+The Leaderoard app will offer the following features:
-- **No future features for now**
+- **Use of an API connection**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>